trevordevore/levure/framework/helpers/logger/README.md

 ## Logging your own messages

 Call `loggerLogMsg pMsg` to log messages.
 Calls to `loggerLogMsg` can be added to your code to help troubleshoot issues in your application when it is running on a user's computer.
 Logging can be turned off by default but you provide a way for user's to turn logging on.
-When the user turns logging on in your application than all `loggerLogMsg` handler calls when add troubleshooting information to the log file.
+When the user turns logging than all `loggerLogMsg` handler calls will add troubleshooting information to the log file.

 ## Filtering network traffic